Influence and persuasion. Two different modes of communication that are often confused for one another.

 The Heath brothers capture how powerful moments can be in this excellent book and show you how to create them too.
 You can read The Power of Moments review I did here.

-Methods of Persuasion (Amazon) draws on academic research and cognitive psychology to outline how you can be more persuasive in your day-to-day life.
+Methods of Influence (Amazon) on academic research and cognitive psychology to outline how you can be more persuasive in your day-to-day life.

 The book is broken down into seven sections and is rich in information on how to be more persuasive but also how to identify persuasion techniques being used by others too.